Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

 }
 ```

-If you `cargo run` now, you'll run into an amusing bug - the laser beams create walls.
+If you `cargo run` now, you'll run into an amusing bug - the laser beams create invisible walls.
 This is because `register_creatures` cannot make the difference between a creature and a magic effect - they both have the `Position` component!
+It thinks lasers are creatures, and adds them to the `Map`.
 Let us filter them out.

 ```rust
 // map.rs